rahulsinha036/rahulsinha036/README.md

 **My Intro ..**

 Hello visitors, I'm Rahul Sinha. 🚀 I am from Jharkhand, India.
 Currently pursuing Electronics and Communication Engineering from 🏫 LPU-Punjab.
-Tech enthusiasts and my keen interest are on IoT, Voice Technology like Alexa and Google Assistant, and Python.
-Exploring more MS services as being part of Microsoft Student Partner Beta ⚡.
+Tech enthusiasts and my keen interest are Data Science, Voice Technology like Alexa and Google Assistant, and Python.

 **🌱 I'm currently learning ...**
 - 🎇 Python with module and packages
-- 🎇 Iot and Embedded System
+- 🎇 Tableau and Excel
 - 🎇 Git and GitHub
-- 🎇 Advance Voice Tech in NLP
-- 🎇 Microsoft Services like Azure and PowerApps

 **🕹 I am working with ...**